famicomical/bookscanOCR/README.md

 `pip install PyMuPDF`
 `pip install pytesseract`

-Place the .py scripts from this repository into your project directory, and, if you're on Windows, grab jbig2.exe from [here](https://sourceforge.net/projects/jbig2enc/files/latest/download) and place it in the same directory.
+Place the .py scripts from this repository into your project directory.
+If you're on Windows, grab jbig2.exe from [here](https://sourceforge.net/projects/jbig2enc/files/latest/download) and place it in the same directory.

 ## Usage
 `>python bookscanOCR.py -h`